I-285 Advanced Improvement Projects Moving Forward

 Public Meetings Cover 3 Vital I-285 Projects

 The Major Mobility Investment Program (MMIP) will build a better Georgia through enhanced mobility and safety, fueling economic growth, and improving quality of life.
 Six improvement projects along I-285 are being advanced.
 Three of the six I-285 Advanced Improvement Projects were recently featured at a series of Public Information Open Houses (PIOHs).
-Click here to provide comment about any one of the three projects.
-The comment period is open until 11:59 p.m.
-Tuesday, February 25, 2020.
+If you would like to view the materials that were shown at the PIOHs materials, please visit the Document Library.